MonashSmartStructures/ospgrillage/_sources/rst/Running_analysis.rst.txt

 Compound loads
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Two or more groups of load objects can be compounded into a compound load.
+Two or more of these load types can be combined to form `Compound load`_ loads.
+All load types are applied in the direction of the global `y`-axis.
+Loads in other directions and applied moments are currently not supported.

+[picture]

 To create a compound load, use the ``create_compound_load()`` function or the :class:`CompoundLoad` class - passing load objects for compounding as input parameters.